ACCT 152. Introduction to Financial Accounting. 3 Units.

 ACCT 313.
 Accounting-Based Valuation.
 3 Units.

 This course is designed to develop students' ability to interpret and use financial accounting information, primarily in a valuation context.
 The perspective taken is that of an outsider relying on publicly available financial information for investment purposes.
 The course relies heavily upon financial statement analysis tools and the economic profit-based valuation framework.
 Through lectures, in-depth case studies, and real-time exercises, the first half of the course covers traditional financial statement analysis-based tools for critically analyzing and assessing a firm's current financial performance and economic condition, including ratio analysis, accounting quality analysis and financial distress / bankruptcy prediction models.
 The second half of the course introduces the accounting-based valuation framework and develops the link between financial statement analysis, forecasting and firm value.
 The capstone to the course is the completion of a comprehensive, real-time valuation of a publicly traded firm (or registered IPO candidate).
-The course is structured for students to gain a deeper understanding of the economic pressures behind the valuation creation and valuation process, and will be useful to those students who anticipate making investment or credit decisions at least partially based on historical and prospective financial statement information, and those who want to have a better understanding of how to use financial information to assess whether and how any organization is creating value through its operations and strategic actions.
+The course is structured for students to gain a deeper understanding of the economic pressures behind the valuation creation and valuation process.
+The course will be useful to those students who anticipate making investment or credit decisions at least partially based on historical and prospective financial statement information, and those who want to have a better understanding of how to use financial information to assess whether and how any organization is creating value through its operations and strategic actions.

 ACCT 317.
 Managerial Accounting: Performance Measurement, Compensation, and Governance.
 3 Units.

 The course will examine the academic and professional controversies surrounding corporate governance and executive compensation.
 A basic framework will be developed to integrate the many important dimensions of corporate governance in the U.S. and international be able to (i) understand the debates about appropriate choices for corporate governance and executive compensation, (ii) critically evaluate the implications of academic and professional research studies on these controversial issues, and (iii) make practical decisions about corporate governance in a business setting.